caseybarajas/aceOS/Notes/design-notes.md

     Resource Management: Be mindful of memory and CPU cycles, especially in the bootloader and early kernel.

-In-OS Cursor Handling Rules (For CaseyOS Interface)
+In-OS Cursor Handling Rules (For aceOS Interface)

-This section defines how the text cursor should behave within the CaseyOS environment (e.g., in the command shell or any text-based utilities).
+This section defines how the text cursor should behave within the aceOS environment (e.g., in the command shell or any text-based utilities).

     Visibility: